gvwilson/thirdbit/src/fiction/iffy/index.md

 and squeezing all the air out of her.

 "Don't,"
-she tried to say as exoskeletoned arms picked her up, but the words came out as a gasp and now she could breathe again and the hurt spread through her like milk poured into tea.
+she tried to say as mechanical arms picked her up, but the words came out in a gasp.

-Her head lolled to the side as the Marine placed her on a nearby work table.
+She could breathe again but wished she couldn't as the hurt spread through her like milk poured into tea.

-One of them put a patch on her arm to take the pain away except it was more like taking her away from the pain.
+Her head lolled to the side as the Marine placed her on a nearby work table and put a patch on her arm to take the pain away, except it was more like taking her away from the pain.
-She floated inside her own body as if it was a warm bath while the Marine sliced open her parka with a very sharp knife and squeezed cold pink goo into the hole in her side that the needle gun had made.
+She floated away from her own body as if lying in a warm bath while the Marine sliced open her parka with a very sharp knife and squeezed cold pink goo into the hole in her side that the needle gun had made.

-She floated beside a schematic of herself.
+Looking up/down/inside she saw a schematic of herself.
 The fractalized patches of cells scattered through her body glistened blue-white, but there and there and there they were red, red for danger,